-The Board of Directors unanimously recommends that shareholders vote in favour of the resolution approving the New Plan.
+The Board of directors unanimously recommends that shareholders vote in favour of the resolution approving the Plan.
+The persons named in the enclosed proxy intend to vote for the approval of the foregoing resolutions at the Meeting unless otherwise directed by the shareholders appointing them.